FilippoBovo/production-data-science/tutorial/e-iterate_to_product/README.md

-# D - Iterate to Product
+# E - Iterate to Product

 ![refactor](../../resources/iterate_to_product.png)